-Following a UNSC referral, in June 2005 the ICC opened an investigation into the situation in Darfur.
-Between 2007 and 2014 the ICC issued arrest warrants for three Sudanese government officials, including multiple warrants for President Omar al-Bashir on charges of war crimes, crimes against humanity and genocide.
-The ICC has also issued warrants for one progovernment and two anti-government militia leaders.
+Following a UNSC referral regarding the situation in Darfur, between 2007 and 2014 the ICC issued arrest warrants for three Sudanese government officials, including multiple warrants for President Omar al-Bashir on charges of war crimes, crimes against humanity and genocide.
+The ICC has also issued warrants for one pro-government and two antigovernment militia leaders.
 None of the indictees have been surrendered to the Court and the Chief Prosecutor of the ICC has repeatedly criticized the UNSC for failing to meaningfully assist in their arrest.

 On 29 June the UNSC adopted Resolution 2363, which extended UNAMID's mandate until 30 June 2018.
-The Council mandated a phased reduction of the military component of UNAMID by 44 percent and the police component by 30 percent over twelve months.
+The Council mandated a phased reduction of the military component of UNAMID by 44 percent and the police component by 30 percent.